cch0/opinionated-spring-boot-solution/README.md

 ### But Opinionated?

 Every problem can likely be solved differently and this is a good thing.
 The goal is not to convince anyone this solution is better or worse than any other solution but rather seves the purpose of providing a working solution.
-As technology evolves, wht is considered a best/better solution is going to evolves as well.
+As technology evolves, what is considered a best/better solution is going to evolves as well.
 In other words, the opinionated solution provided here likely has an expiration date associated with it.

 ## Contrived Example